jprante/jprante.github.com/_posts/elasticsearch/2012-06-02-Elasticsearch-for-authorities.md

 It is not a big challenge to transform Elasticsearch JSON search results back to RDF, to N-triples, Turtle, or RDF/XML format, for exporting documents.

 As Elasticsearch is only used as a coarse-grained triple store with documents containing sub-graphs of RDF triples with common subject URIs, it is rather tough to implement a SPARQL interface covering all the documents.
 So, for a full semantic web approach, you have to use a SPARQLified triple store like 4store.
-The disadvantage of tripe store is the slow searching and the response time latency.
+But native triple stores do not offer so many useful features like Elasticsearch and are focused on special tasks.

 A river for OAI
 ---------------